Exemption from attending school

 Employers intending to offer full-time employment to a 15 or 16 year old must follow the requirements listed under Exemption for full-time employment above.

-Registered training organisations have an obligation to contact the Department for Education and Child Development if the young person leaves their training program phone 8226 1862.
+Registered training organisations have an obligation to contact the Department for Education if the young person leaves their training program phone 8226 1862.

 Principals can grant a temporary exemption of up to one month from school after receiving a letter from the home education office confirming that an application for home education been lodged by the parent or guardian.